The National Gallery of Art

 - Finance Holiday - Travel Blogger Tips

-Discover Food Travel as well as Ontario tips here.
+Discover Food Travel and Ontario tips here.
 Cities in Canada you can also find here.

-Source National Gallery of Art: On-site research.
-We would like to thank the Ottawa Tourism Authority and the National Gallery of Art for the invitation.
-However, our opinion remains our own.
+Source National Gallery of Art: research on site.
+We would therefore like to thank the Ottawa Tourism Authority and the National Gallery of Art for the invitation.
+However, our opinions remain our own.

 Text: © Monika Fuchs and TravelWorldOnline